Niki Volos B.C.: Remaining in the 3rd Division (2006–2010)

 The team returned to the national categories in the 2006–07 Men's National Basketball Championship, a year in which he was ranked 7th.
 The following year, 2007–08, he showed improved performance, taking 3rd place.
 During the 2008–09 season, he was in 10th place in the final standings, while during the 2008–09 season, he was in 10th place in the final standings and 2009–10 season he was in 3rd place.

 Upward march to the A2 National League (2010–2012)

-During the season, 2010–11, Niki Volou participated in the 3rd National Category.
+During the season, 2010–11, Niki Volos participated in the 3rd National Category.
 Achieving 22 wins and 4 losses, they emerged as Champion of the 1st Group North, receiving the promotion ticket to the 2nd National Category.
 The following year, 2011–12, was equally successful as, occupying the 4th place in the final standings in combination with the inability to participate in the Maroussi B.C., led Niki to the A2 League.
 In the organization of the Greek Cup, it was eliminated in the premiere by Panelefsiniakos B.C. with a score of 68-73.
 Also, during the same period, it achieved the largest victory in its history, against Iraklis, with a score of 26-106, in Ivanofeio Sports Arena.